collinalexbell/HackMatrix/game-design.md

    - Marketing Materials
    - Launch

+## App interface
+- Add a frame to the app, so users can close windows
 ## Marketing
 - Hackathons: I can host hackathons where users hang out in virtual dorm rooms